-Marine accidents can take many forms and involve a range of types of damage.
-Some of the most important factors to take into account when reviewing a marine accident include:
+Marine accidents can take many forms and involve a range of damage types.
+Some of the most important factors to take into account when reviewing an accident involving water vessels include:

-- Whether the vessel or vessels involved are private or commercial;
+- Whether the boat or boats involved are private or commercial.

-- Whether any injuries were suffered in the course of employment; and
+- Whether any injuries were suffered in the course of employment.

 - Where the accident occurred.

-What are the unique factors that might affect my claim?
+What are the particular factors that could affect my claim?

-When reviewing your case, you will need to take into account the type or types of watercraft involved, whether the accident happened in the course of employment, who owns and operates the watercraft involved, and other factors.
+When reviewing your case, you need to consider the type or types of watercraft involved, whether the accident happened in the course of employment, who owns and operates the marine vessels involved, among other factors.

-The laws and guidelines affecting marine accident cases are different from the laws that govern over types of vehicle accidents, so it is important that you have a boating accident lawyer who is experienced dealing with marine cases.
+The laws governing marine accidents differ from those that govern motor vehicle accidents, so it’s critical you have a personal injury lawyer experienced in dealing with marine cases.
+Contact us for free!

-You may receive compensation for medical costs, ongoing care, funeral costs, lost wages and future income potential, pain and suffering, punitive damages, and other damages, depending on the circumstances of your case.
+You could be entitled to receive compensation for medical costs, ongoing care, funeral costs, lost wages and future income potential, pain and suffering, punitive damages, depending on the circumstances surrounding your case.

-What if I was injured on a cruise ship?
+What if I my injury took place on a cruise ship?

-Cruise ship cases are particularly complex.
-Cruise ship operators may include special provisions in their contracts that require claimants to file any claims against them in a different state, and your contract may also include other provisions that make it difficult to file your case.
-For this reason, it is especially important that you seek experienced legal counsel immediately in order to preserve your right to fair compensation for your injuries and other damages.
+Cruise ship cases can be incredibly complex.
+Cruise ship operators may have special provisions written into their contracts that require claimants to file any claims against them in a different state, and your contract could also include other provisions that make it even more difficult to file your case.